zlorf/django-modeltranslation-wrapper/README.rst

 There is more convenient way than passing ``_populate`` all the time:
 ``MODELTRANSLATION_AUTO_POPULATE`` setting.
-If ``_populate`` parameter is missing, ``create()`` will look at the settings to determine if population should be used.
+If ``_populate`` parameter is missing, ``create()`` will look at the setting to determine if population should be used.

 This useful feature is disabled by default for backward compatibility with `MT` tests.
 However, if your code doesn't heavily rely on the fact that ``create()`` set None on suffixed fields,